hpiwowar/citation11k/analysis/stats.md

 ## Acknowledgements

 The authors thank Angus Whyte for suggestions on study design.
 We thank Jonathan Carlson and Estephanie Sta.
 Maria for their hard work on data collection and annotation.
 Michael Whitlock and the Biodiversity Research Centre at the University of British Columbia provided community and resources.
-Finally, we are grateful to everyone who helped with access to Scopus, particularly Andre Vellino, CISTI, and friends at the British Library.
+Finally, we are grateful to everyone who helped with access to Scopus, particularly Andre Vellino, Tom Pollard, CISTI, and friends at the British Library.

 ## Funding